-Setting Description Driver is local/remote Whether the driver runs locally or remotely on a Remote Loader.
+Setting Description Driver name The name of the driver that you want to display in the driver set.
+Target database The database that the driver connects to.
+Driver is local/remote Whether the driver runs locally or remotely on a Remote Loader.
 Synchronization model Whether the driver uses views to synchronize directly to existing tables of arbitrary structure or synchronize to intermediate staging tables of a particular structure.

-Third-party JDBC implementation The class of the third-party JDBC file specific to the database being synchronized with Identity Manager.
-For more information, see "JDBC Driver Class Names" on page 169.
+Setting Description Third-party JDBC implementation The class of the third-party JDBC file specific to the database being synchronized with Identity Manager.
+For more information, see "JDBC Driver Class Names" on page 171.
 Data flow Whether the authoritative source of data is the database, Identity Manager, or bidirectional (both the database and Identity Manager).
 Database host IP address The IP address of the database host.
 Database port The port that the driver shim uses to communicate with the database.
 If you don't provide a port number, the Driver Configuration Wizard provides a default port number for the database that you selected at install time.
 User container DN The distinguished name (complete context) of the container where the database users are published.
 For example: data\company\users.
 Group container DN The distinguished name (complete context) of the container where the database groups are published.
 For example: data\company\groups.
 Publication mode Whether publication is triggered (default) or triggerless.